tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/Activities/06-Stu_Beta/README.md

 2. Read in the files `fb_data.csv`, `twtr_data.csv`, `snap_data.csv`, and `sp500_data.csv` as Pandas DataFrames.
 Set the Date column as a datetime index for each DataFrame.

-3. Use `concat` to combine the DataFrames on their shared `date` column then sort the new DataFrame in ascending order.
+3. Use `concat` to combine the DataFrames then sort the new DataFrame in ascending order.

 4. Rename the columns to reflect the corresponding stock.